 Vernon Sewell is a B-movie film writer / director of the 1950’s who seemed to have an obsession with making films in Shoreham, that included the harbour, boats and often his own boat (which was berthed at Southwick’s Lady Bee).

-His films to look out for that were filmed in Shoreham are:
+Films to look out for that were filmed in Shoreham are listed below.
+Many are directed by Vernon and/or produced at Brighton Studios:

 Ghost Ship (1952) https://www.reelstreets.com/films/ghost-ship/